EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Folder structure.md

 #### Overview:

 - **Components Folder**: This directory houses subfolders dedicated to various components.
-Each subfolder includes entry points for different variants and child components.
+Each subfolder includes entry points for different variants and their child components.

 - **Icons Folder**: This stores diverse icons utilized by the components.

 - `theme.css`: This file incorporates CSS variables for theming.

 - `types.d.ts`: This file is designated for shared or complex types.